richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 themselves (i.e., the procedures described in this document) are claimed to be inadequate or insufficient to the protection of the rights of all parties in a fair and open Internet Standards Process.
-Claims on this basis may be made to the Internet Society Board of Trustees.
-The President of the Internet Society shall acknowledge such an appeal within two weeks, and shall at the time of acknowledgment advise the petitioner of the expected duration of the Trustees' review of the appeal.
+Claims on this basis may be made to the ISOC Board of Trustees.
+The President of the ISOC shall acknowledge such an appeal within two weeks, and shall at the time of acknowledgment advise the petitioner of the expected duration of the Trustees' review of the appeal.
 The Trustees shall review the